 If your budget allows, my recommendation is to buy Made In Korea GoChuGaRu.
 It does cost more than those manufactured in other countries.
 Personally, I justify spending extra on Made In Korea GoChuGaRu since I am saving so much $$$ when I make my own Kimchi.
 Store-bought kimchi is delicious, too, but costly when compared to the cost of making homemade kimchi.
 Also, many families go above and beyond to buy directly from pepper farmers from Korea.

-If you can't find Korean red pepper flakes where you live, go to your local spice purveyor, show then to red pepper flakes from this video, and the link below.
+If you can't find Korean red pepper flakes where you live, go to your local spice purveyor, show them the red pepper flakes from this video, and the link below.
 Hopefully, they can find you a similar match (with NO seeds and must be a coarse grind). https://en.wikipedia.org/wiki/Korean_chili_pepper

 🥬Common Kimchi Making Mistakes😊

 I wholeheartedly appreciate fans of kimchi for making homemade kimchi💛🧡💚.
-I could see how these common mistakes are made, especially for non-Koreans, that did not grow up with eating and being surrounded by Korean cuisine.
-Just listing these below as an FYI for those wishing to make traditional kimchi.
-BUT if using any of the ingredients below works for you, I say do what makes you and your homemade kimchi HAPPY😋.
+I could see how these common mistakes are made, especially for non-Koreans, that did not grow up eating and being surrounded by Korean cuisine.
+Just listing these items below as an FYI for those wishing to make authentic-traditional kimchi.
+BUT if you are using any of the ingredients below and it works for you, I say do what makes you and your homemade kimchi HAPPY😋.
 There is NO Kimchi-Police😂😭🤣

-The following ingredients are NEVER used to make traditional kimchi:
+The following ingredients are NEVER used to make authentic traditional kimchi:

 GoChuJang/고추장 (Korean red pepper paste)